khanna98/Data-Structures/README.md

 # Data-Structures
-- This a repository for daily work in Data Structures using C++ and Extra work in Java.
+- This a repository for daily work in Data Structures using C++ .
-- Hoping to add *python* and *javaScript* too.